RaviTambade/TAP/notes/roadmap.md

 Let your career be built on **skills, not shortcuts**.

----

-✅ Want a mentorship roadmap or project ideas?
+- ✅ Want a mentorship roadmap or project ideas?
-✅ Need personalized guidance on .NET, Java, Node.js, or Python?
+- ✅ Need personalized guidance on .NET, Java, Node.js, or Python?

-📩 **Reach out to me — let’s build your future, one project at a time.**
+📩 **Reach out to us — let’s build your future, one project at a time.**
 Tap your potential
 Mentor at your service.
 Transflower